burrowsa/Fixtures.jl/README.md

     mock3 = mock()
     @test mock(100) == nothing

 The `call()` function makes it easy to express and test the expected calls to a mock (see above).
-Any you can ignore any given argument by using `ANY`
+And you can ignore any given argument by using `ANY`

     mock1 = mock()
     mock1(100, 200)